AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 #### Play using Delta Emulator

 1. Transfer the patched ROM file onto your device.
-We recommend creating a specific 'nds' folder to keep things organized.
+We recommend creating a specific 'NDS' folder to keep things organized.
 2. Download [Delta](https://apps.apple.com/us/app/delta-game-emulator/id1048524688) off the App Store (non-EU countries), or the follow [these steps](https://www.reddit.com/r/Delta_Emulator/wiki/guide/#wiki_altstore) to install Delta using Altstore (EU countries).
 3. Open the app, and add your ROMs to your library by tapping "+" in the top right corner of the screen.
 4. Launch the patched *:guide-data* ROM file by tapping on it, and enjoy!